-The I-SEM programme is working to a strong baseline assumption that it will deliver in May 2018, with no delay.
+The I-SEM programme is working to a strong baseline assumption that it will deliver to the programme plan.
 Efforts are focused on delivery against the programme plan and robust programme management arrangements are in place to mitigate issues as they arise.